tmorin/idomizer/README.md

 To control this default behavior, [incremental-dom] provides the function `skip()` saying:
 _don't touch the inner light DOM of the just opened node!_

-By default idomizier detects the custom elements and force the call of the function `skip()` to protect their light DOM nodes.
+By default, idomizier detects the custom elements and force the call of the function `skip()` to protect their light DOM nodes.
 Custom elements are detected according to the following rules:

 - from the name, because of the `-` character